AnkurSingh282000/Spotify_Dashboard/README.md

 To access the Tableau Dashboard, open the .twb file in the Dashboard folder.
 Alternatively, the dashboard can be accessed on Tableau Public.

 ## Credits
-This project was created by [Your Name].
+This project was created by [Ankur Singh](https://www.linkedin.com/in/ankur-singh-83929818b/).
 The data was acquired from Spotify.